NiklasPhabian/dissertation/C2_Software.md

 ![Flow data to information during geospatial analysis](images/C2/geospatial_analysis.png)

 In the analysis of remote sensing data, two factors complicate the ETL process and the map operations.
-Firstly, remote sensing observations are overwhelming in volume: A single remote sensing instrument will register thousands of individual observations (instantaneous field of views (iFOVs)) per second.
+Firstly, remote sensing observations are overwhelming in volume: A single remote sensing instrument will register thousands of individual observations (instantaneous field of views (IFOVs)) per second.
 Since mission durations often span multiple years, a single space-born sensor may accumulate trillions of observations during its lifetime.
 (Even at its coarsest resolution MODIS aboard Terra has made over 6 trillion individual observations (observation is here to be understood as the registration of a spectrum) within its 22 years of operation; VIIRS aboard suomii registers about 1 trillion observations per year).

 Secondly, remote sensing data is inherently irregular: Subject to the nonlinearity in the dynamics of the space- or aircraft trajectory, the optical properties of the atmosphere, and the topography of the Earth's surface, remote sensing observations are irregularly spaced.
 Thus every single observation has to be considered to have a unique location.
 The irregular spacing is only exacerbated for sensors with wide scan angles in which successive observations are registered under constantly changing viewing angles leading to intravariablity within a single set of observations.